SCoRe: Submodular Combinatorial Representation Learning: Appendix

-The Term 1 of Submod-SupCon is a negative sum over similarities of set $A_k$ and is thus submodular.
+\begin{proof} The Term 1 of the function $f(A_k; \theta)$ in SupCon-Var is a negative sum over similarities of set $A_k$ and is thus submodular.
 The Term 2 of the equation is also submodular as it is a concave over the modular term $\sum_{j \in \mathcal{V} \setminus A_{k}} \exp(S_{ij}(\theta)$, with $\log$ being a concave function.
-Thus, Submod-SupCon is also \textbf{submodular} as the sum of two submodular functions is submodular in nature.
+Thus, the $L_{S_f}$ form of SupCon-Var is also \textbf{submodular} represented as the sum of two submodular functions is submodular in nature. \end{proof}